pkuwwt/pkuwwt.github.io/programming/_posts/2020-04-17-bundle-node-js-app-to-standalone-executable-with-pkg.md

 PKG_CACHE_PATH=. pkg -t node12.2.0-win-x64 .
 ```

+## Native code

+If there are native code for some dependencies, just put these binary files in the same directory of the output.

+For example, `node_modules/sqlite3/lib/binding/node-v72-darwin-x64/node_sqlite3.node`.

+## Minify

+The packaged code is not uglified and minized.
+We can use package `minify`.

 ## References

   * [Bundle your Node app to a single executable for Windows, Linux and OsX](https://dev.to/jochemstoel/bundle-your-node-app-to-a-single-executable-for-windows-linux-and-osx-2c89)